kodecocodes/english-style-guide/README.md

 These don't replace punctuation.
 Sentences that end with an emoticon still need appropriate punctuation — before the emoticon, not after it.
 We only ever use :] in tutorials.

 _Example:_ Here's a good example! :]

+**exclamation marks**

+Exclamation marks should be used sparingly: no more than once per sentence or paragraph.
+And not in too many consecutive paragraphs.

 **file extensions**